If you’re planning to add some growth shares to your portfolio in July, then you might want to look at the shares listed below.

 The first ASX growth share to look at is Breville.
 It is the leading appliance manufacturer behind the Sage and eponymous Breville brands, to name just two.
 It has been growing at a strong rate over the last few years thanks to acquisitions, its international expansion, and its continued investment in research and development.
 The latter is ensuring that Breville has a strong and innovative product portfolio.

 UBS is positive that its growth can continue for the foreseeable future.
 As a result, it analysts currently have a buy rating and $35.70 price target on its shares.

 Hipages Group Holdings Ltd (ASX: HPG)

 Another growth share to look at is Hipages.
 It is a leading Australian-based online platform and software as a service (SaaS) provider.
 Hipages’ platform connects tradies with residential and commercial consumers, providing job leads from homeowners and organisations looking for qualified professionals.

 Analysts at Goldman Sachs are very bullish on the company.
 They believe it has a bright future and see a huge growth runway ahead as its ecosystem builds.
 Goldman has a buy rating and $3.40 price target on its shares.

 PointsBet Holdings Ltd (ASX: PBH)

 A final growth share to look at is PointsBet.
 It is a sports wagering operator and iGaming provider with operations in the ANZ and US markets.
-It has been growing at a rapid rate thanks to the increasing popularity of mobile sports betting and its US expansion.
-For example, during the third quarter of FY 2021, PointsBet reported a 236% increase in turnover to $905.2 million.
-This was driven by a 137% increase in Australian turnover to $423.2 million and a 431% jump in US turnover to $482 million.
-This is still only a fraction of its addressable market in both regions.
+PointsBet offers innovative sports betting products and services via its scalable cloud-based platform.
+It has been growing at a rapid rate thanks to the increasing popularity of mobile sports betting and innovative new products.